solarcosmic/EsoHype/README.md

 # EsoHype
-An esoteric programming language written in Lua where you have to be nice.
+An esoteric programming language written in Lua where you have to have manners.

 ## How to Run
 1. Make sure you have Lua installed on your system (recommended 5.3+) and added to your PATH environment variables.